suhara/suhara.github.io/_pages/about.md

 What's New?
 ======
-- 2020-04-03 Our short paper "OpinionDigest: A Simple Framework for Opinion Summarization" has been accepted to ACL 2020!
-Preprint is coming soon!
+- 2020-04-03 Our short paper "OpinionDigest: A Simple Framework for Opinion Summarization" was accepted at ACL 2020!
+[Preprint](https://arxiv.org/abs/2005.01901) is available!
 - 2020-03-30 A mass collaboration paper ["Measuring the predictability of life outcomes with a scientific mass collaboration"](https://www.pnas.org/content/early/2020/03/24/1915006117.short) on [the Fragile Families Challenge](https://www.fragilefamilieschallenge.org/) was published in PNAS.
 I'm honor to participate in the challenge!
-- 2020-02-10 Our demo paper "ExtremeReader: An interactive explorer for customizable and explainable review summarization" has been accepted to WWW 2020!
+- 2020-02-10 Our demo paper "ExtremeReader: An interactive explorer for customizable and explainable review summarization" was accepted at WWW 2020!
+[Online demo](http://extremereader.megagon.info/) is available now.

 FAQ